annamcabee/Mitre-Attack-API/README.md

 | get_attribution() | Returns a list of dictionaries with each dictionary representing a group with details on the software and techniques used by that group     |
 | get_all() | Returns a list of dictionaries with a lot of the information above in a flat format, including all of the attribution data, as well as the technique data       |

+You can see all of the above methods in use in the "Examples" section.

 # Installation
 1. Run `pip install mitreapi`
 2. Integrate with your code through  `from mitreapi import AttackAPI`
 3. The best way to use the library is with the pandas library, so if you dont have that run `pip install pandas`

 # Examples
-[Jupyter Notebook Example](Examples.ipynb)
+Here are some sample use cases and outputs of the pacakge [Jupyter Notebook Example](Examples.ipynb)